- Transition Timeline

-CourseWork, the learning management system that has served teachers and learners at Stanford since 2005, is based on an “open source” platform called Sakai.
+CourseWork, the learning management system that had served teachers and learners at Stanford since 2005, was based on an “open source” platform called Sakai.
 Stanford, along with 4 other universities, founded Sakai in 2004.
-We have continually contributed to the platform during the last 12 years, adding many features that have been requested by Stanford instructors.
+We had continually contributed to the platform during the last 12 years, adding many features that have been requested by Stanford instructors.

 Software platforms, such as Sakai, require frequent updating in order to stay current with emerging technologies and the increasing expectations of users.
 Occasionally, a major rewrite is required in order to ensure a platform’s continued supportability and extensibility.
 Although there was an effort by the open source community to develop a successor to Sakai, the project did not result in a platform that could meet the basic needs of users upgrading from Sakai.

-At this point, Stanford is the last of the 5 founding universities to still be using Sakai.
-Although the platform continues to provide benefit to many institutions worldwide, it is no longer viable for us to maintain and enhance the platform to meet the growing needs of teaching and learning on campus here at Stanford.
+Stanford was the last of the 5 founding universities to still be using Sakai in 2016.
+Although the platform continues to provide benefit to many institutions worldwide, it was no longer viable for us to maintain and enhance the platform to meet the growing needs of teaching and learning on campus here at Stanford.
 In choosing Canvas as the successor platform we are following in the footsteps of 3 of the 4 Sakai founding institutions and leveraging their experience and migration tools to minimize the impact on our instructors and students.
-As a participating member of the Canvas R1 Peer Group, which is comprised of 20 universities from across the country, we are collaborating with other universities to lobby Instructure to address major functional gaps.
+As a participating member of the Canvas R1 Peer Group, which is comprised of 40 universities from across the country, we are collaborating with other universities to lobby Instructure to address major functional gaps.

 How are we addressing feature gaps between CourseWork and Canvas?